 Electricity rates in Ontario are set by the Ontario Energy Board (OEB).
 Rates are calculated using a 12-month forecast that helps make pricing more stable, predictable and fair both for users and for generators.

-To switch from TOU to Tiered prices, you must notify Brantford Power by completing an election form available on our website or by contacting us at 519-751-3522.
-Brantford Power will begin accepting election forms on October 13, 2020.
+To switch price plans, you must notify GrandBridge Energy (formerly Brantford Power) by completing a Customer Choice Election Form available on our website or by contacting us at 519-751-3522.

 If you would like to learn more about your pricing options, visit www.oeb.ca/choice.